-- The WSBA should provide more information regarding candidate qualifications. - Establish an Executive Committee to address routine and non-strategic matters on behalf of the Board of Governors. - Establish a permanent process designed to reduce Governor workload.
+- Establish an Executive Committee to address routine and non-strategic matters on behalf of the Board of Governors. - Establish a permanent process designed to reduce Governor workload.

 STATE BAR ACT

 • Repeal most provisions of the State Bar Act, with that statute then serving simply to create the WSBA as an agency "within the judicial branch" under the Supreme Court's control.